-- Students parked in designated faculty/staff parking spaces will be subject to a fine of \$25.00. - Traffic violations, i.e. speeding, unsafe driving, failure to stop, driving the wrong way on a one-way street, will result in a \$25.00 fine. - Members of the campus community who park a vehicle on campus without first obtaining a parking decal or temporary permit from Campus Security will be subject to a fine of \$25.00. - Parking in loading areas and medical reserved spaces will be subject to a fine of \$25.00. - No vehicles are to be driven on University sidewalks, grounds, lawns, or open fields. - Vehicles are to be driven only on campus streets, roadways, and parking lots.
-Violation of this section will result in an automatic \$100.00 fine plus charges for any damages to University property. - The charge for parking in a handicapped space, marked fire lane or yellow curb areas will be \$100.00.
+- Students parked in designated faculty/staff parking spaces will be subject to a fine of 100.00. - Traffic violations, i.e. speeding, unsafe driving, failure to stop, driving the wrong way on a one-way street, will result in a \$50.00 fine. - Members of the campus community who park a vehicle on campus without first obtaining a parking decal or temporary permit from Campus Security will be subject to a fine of \$50.00. - Parking in loading areas, Welcome Center spaces in front of the Library, reserved spaces in front of Bray Village, medical reserved and other reserved spaces will be subject to a fine of \$50.00.
+Parking in Bray Village behind the Security Office will be subject to a \$50.00 fine. - No vehicles are to be driven on University sidewalks, grounds, lawns, or open fields. - Vehicles are to be driven only on campus streets, roadways, and parking lots.
+Violation of this section will result in an automatic \$50.00 fine plus charges for any damages to University property. - The charge for parking in a handicapped space, marked fire lane or yellow curb areas will be \$100.00.